At some point in your life, you have probably heard one of the following theories:

 “Being iron deficient will make you feel exhausted,” Tracy says.
 Iron deficiency is more common in women due to the monthly menstrual cycle, but it still occurs in men.

 Iron is a component of hemoglobin (which is found in red blood cells) that’s responsible for delivering oxygen from the lungs to other parts of the body.
 A lack of iron limits the body’s ability to make the red blood cells needed to carry that oxygen.
 Oxygen gives you energy.
 When your body doesn’t get the oxygen it needs, you become fatigued.
 That’s why individuals with low iron feel of exhausted all the time.

-Tracy offers a couple tips for the iron deficient to combat drops in energy:
+Tracy offers a couple of tips for the iron deficient to combat drops in energy:

 When you think Vitamin C, you probably think oranges.
 But there are more sources of Vitamin C than you might think.
-Strawberries, brussel sprouts, mangos, broccoli, bell peppers and kiwis all have more Vitamin C than the average orange.
+Strawberries, Brussel sprouts, mangos, broccoli, bell peppers and kiwis all have Vitamin C than the average orange.